The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 This is just a really fucking stupid way to think.

-If 1% is the difference between a creature that throws its own feces and a creature that builds a SpaceX Falcon 9, then 0.1% within humans is more than enough to explain the gap between a repetitive laborer and a Fields Medalist.
+If 1% of DNA is the genetic difference between a chimp that throws its own feces and a creature that builds a SpaceX Falcon 9, then 0.1% within humans is more than enough of a difference to account for the gap between a 70 IQ laborer and a Nobel laureate.

 And when you include other kinds of variation (not just single-letter swaps), NHGRI notes that any two people’s genomes are closer to ~99.6% identical and ~0.4% different on average.
 (R)

-Reality: In complex systems, the code is non-linear.
+Reality: Humans are complex systems and the code is non-linear.
 A 0.1% change in a 3-billion-letter sequence is 3 million differences.
 If a 1.2% difference creates the gap between a bonobo and a nuclear physicist, why would anyone assume 0.1% is trivial?

 The same institutions that chant “tiny differences don’t matter” will also casually admit things like this:

-Human vs chimp: AMNH says human and chimp DNA is ~98.8% the same, and that the remaining 1.2% is ~35 million differences (because the genome is ~3 billion base pairs).
+Human vs chimp: AMNH says human and chimp DNA is ~98.8% the same, and that the remaining 1.2% is ~35 million differences.
 (R)

 Human vs bonobo: A Nature bonobo genome analysis reports bonobo sequences are ~98.7% identical to human in single-copy autosomal regions.
 (R)

-Human vs mouse (coding regions): Even mice share ~85% similarity in protein-coding parts of the genome.
+Human vs mouse: Even mice share ~85% similarity in protein-coding parts of the genome.
 (R)

 (Related: Super Rats: Rapid Urban Evolution)

-Point: Percentages are a helluva drug.
+Point: Percentages are a helluva narcotic.
 “Only 1% different” can still mean tens of millions of differences.
 That’s not “basically the same.”
-That’s a fuck ton of biological instruction.
+That is a fuck ton of biological instruction.

-This talking point is so brutally misleading to the general public, those pushing it are doing it to avoid confronting the idea that even a SUPER TINY DIFFERENCE can be the DNA gap between (A) intellectually disabled and (B) John von Neumann.
+This talking point is so brutally misleading to the general public, it should make you sick to your stomach.
+Why?
+Because this ~0.1% difference is essentially the gap between (A) intellectually disabled and (B) John von Neumann.

 2. More Variance within Groups than Between Groups

-Completely true.
-And… completely abused.
-Even small mean shifts cause violent, multiplicative changes in tail mass (and tails run the world).
+Completely true and insanely abused.
+Even small mean (i.e. average) shifts yield massive, multiplicative changes in tail mass (and tails make or break countries).

 Racial and ethnic groups have distinct trait distributions downstream of selection effects and evolutionary pressures.